 The converted sum is the ideal diameter of your chandelier.
 For example, if your dining room is 10' x 18', a chandelier with a 28" diameter is the best fit for your space.

 Next, determine the height of the chandelier using the following steps:

 - Measure the ceiling height, from the installation site to the floor

 - For every foot, estimate 2.5" to 3" of chandelier height

 - Multiply the ceiling height by the chandelier height

 For example, if your dining room has an 8-foot ceiling, then a 24-inch chandelier is the best fit for your space.
 Click on the image below to print our chandelier sizing guide.

 Once you've found the right chandelier size, you're ready to shop for a new lighting fixture.
-We offer a variety of chandelier, styles and finishes from leading brands like Troy Lighting.
+Shop beautiful Murray Feiss chandeliers and choose from a wide variety of styles and finishes to complement your home's décor.

-Were you able to find the right chandelier size for your home?
+Were you able to find the right sized chandelier for your home?